Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Shortpixel is an image compression plugin that reduces the image size to nearly 50%.
 Thus, if you use multiple images on the site, the page size will increase abruptly, and Shortpixel will help you reduce the page size.

 Get started by installing the Shortpixel plugin (free) and using the default settings.
-Hover over the Media option in the WordPress admin panel, and click the “Bulk Shortpixel”.
+Then, hover over the Media option in the WordPress admin panel and click “Bulk Shortpixel.”

 Run the bulk process to optimize the existing images on your site.
 The plugin will automatically optimize any new images added to the post.